VMS4195 – Master's thesis in Viking and Medieval Studies

 Supervision in connection with writing the master's thesis is obligatory.
 In order to be assigned a supervisor, students must agree to and sign a supervision agreement for masters students enrolled in the Department.
-The Department appoints a supervisor and the supervision agreement will be sent to the student by the student advisor.

-Students must register for tuition and the exam via StudentWeb.
+Students must register via StudentWeb.

 The deadline for handing in the thesis is 1st June in the spring semester and 1st December in the autumn semester.
 For more detailed information please visit the site for the relevant semester.